andrewharmellaw/deck-adopting-ddd-at-scale/PITCHME.md

 As per the Blue book, I went back and forward on some areas where initial engagement with the domain experts indicated that something was a very generic component, but later, typically guided by the richness of the language used to describe something, my thoughts changed, and I realised they were describing something bespoke.

 This specific example brings us on to the second point which was also crucial - a lot of domain driven design requires the suspension fo disbelief.
-It is my experience that eventually, you will find the one or two facts which indicate to you that your mocel is correct.
-In this case, it was around whether the scheduling was a specific use case atop a generic scheduling system, or something far more bespoke and unique.
+It is my experience that eventually, you will find the one or two facts which indicate to you that your model is correct.
+In my case, it was around whether the scheduling of cases into courts and court rooms (called "listing" in the domain parlance) was a specific use case atop a generic scheduling system, or something far more bespoke and unique.

 I mentioned above that scheduling in courts seemed initially to be the opportunity for an off-the-shelf product, perhaps with a little wrapping up to expose it in a meaningful way to consuming parties (other BCs).
 I'm going to talk a little now about the things which led me away from this conclusion.